Last Updated: September 25, 2023

-We were very sorry to see this program go, because of its effective combination of extra law enforcement (weeding), networking for social services and education providers in the community (seeding), and resident meetings aimed at mobilizing the population to report questionable activities and follow through when they need to testify.
+We were very sorry to see this program go, because of its effective combination of extra law enforcement (weeding), networking among social services and education providers in the community (seeding), and resident meetings aimed at mobilizing the population to report questionable activities and follow through when they need to testify.